ArchiTS CLI Documentation

 Automatic configuration: Pre-configured ESLint, Jest, TypeScript

-Flexibility: TypeScript/JavaScript support and optional ExpressJS
+Flexibility: TypeScript support and optional ExpressJS, typeORM

 Maintainability: Clear structure and separation of responsibilities